 - Human: With Resolution Bot and other automations handling your customers’ simpler questions, you’re left with all the conversations where a human approach is the best one.
 Take this opportunity to really connect with your customers, and if you wouldn’t say the words in a “normal” spoken interaction, don’t say them during a customer interaction.

 Crafting the PREACH customer support tone of voice framework is all well and good, but how do we apply it?
 In our customer support training sessions (where we introduce new teammates to the Intercom customer support organization as a whole), we include a lesson on PREACH, to make sure it’s ingrained right from the start.

 Within these sessions, each new employee dives into conversations with our customers and applies the framework in real-time.
 The PREACH framework serves as the life vest while they learn how to swim, providing excellent customer support while still allowing them the opportunity to learn on their own and get direct customer feedback on the process.
 We encourage people to embrace their own voice and approach within these guidelines when supporting customers.

 “PREACH is a powerful enforcer of our culture and standards when supporting customers”

-Lastly, PREACH not only acts as a guideline for our tone, but also as a powerful enforcer of our culture and standards when supporting customers.
-We’re proud of the product and we keep our conversations personal, whether it be with customers or teammates.
+Lastly, PREACH not only acts as a guideline for our tone of voice, but also as a powerful enforcer of our culture and standards when delivering a high quality customer experience.
+We’re proud of the product we make and we keep our conversations personal, whether it be with customers or teammates.
 This can have a lasting impact on new team members as they get settled at Intercom.
 It shows what we value, and the standards that we hold.

 At the end of the day, it boils down to practicing what we PREACH.